bhishmaagroup/SkyTrack/README.md

 ---

-# 💡 Why SkyTrack?
+# 💡 Why AirTracker?

 Finding accurate flight information should be simple.

-SkyTrack brings essential flight information into one clean dashboard, allowing users to quickly locate flights, view schedules, monitor flight status, and explore airport information with an intuitive interface.
+AirTracker brings essential flight information into one clean dashboard, allowing users to quickly locate flights, view schedules, monitor flight status, and explore airport information with an intuitive interface.

 ---